 We like to follow the Loose Rule of Five—three vegetables to two fruits with one cheese/and or herb as you like.
 It’s a modern more-vegetable-than-fruit combination casually scattered on a platter.
 No greens, and the proportions count.
 Too heavy on the fruit and you’ll end up with a weird fruit salad with a few vegetables in it.
 Not cool.

 For July’s Tennessee Ag Salad we’re loving the classic summer combo of tomato, cucumber and onion with cantaloupe and peaches or berries.
 It’s the cucumber that bridges the gap between the tomato and melon.
 And it’s the onion that provides the needed savory umami.
 Salty cheese and good fruity olive oil is a plus.

-Our Tennessee Summer Ag Salad is a no-recipe recipe.
+Our Tennessee Summer Ag Salad requires that you rely on your salad brain, not your recipe brain.
 Combine the ingredients on a platter using our loose rule of five and see what happens.
 Dress it all simply with a drizzle of olive oil and nice coarse sea salt.
 If you think it needs an acidic kick, add a squeeze of lemon or lime juice.
 Scatter with an herb, if you like.
 There are no hard rules.